-If a horse person has a particular horse who is special to them, there is no limit to the many gifts you can come up with for them.
+If a horse person has a particular horse who is special to them, there is no limit to the many Vancouver gift baskets you can come up with for them.
 Equine artists can help; consider giving your friend a bracelet woven from their horse’s tail hair.
 A commissioned portrait of their favorite horse can become a treasured gift.
 If a full portrait is too much, there are many variations you can commission, including Christmas ornaments, welcome signs, model horses, and mugs, all customized with their horse’s likeness.

 Putting together a homemade gift basket for a friend can be fun, and a basket provides your friend with all sorts of great equine goodies.
 Consider practical items like winter riding gloves, hand warmers, bit warmers, liniment, and horse treats.
 Then liven the basket up with some human comforts that any equestrian will appreciate like chocolate, hand lotion, lip balm, bath salts, and maybe even a bottle of wine.

 Take your friend’s interests and needs into account when coming up with a creative gift idea.
 If you’re still stuck, try heading to your local tack shop for some inspiration.